drocheam/optrace/docs/source/usage/gui.rst

 Additional Windows
 #######################

-Besides the main window, there are additional windows in the interface.
+There are additional windows in the interface besides the main window.
 These will be discussed in :numref:`gui_windows`, but a quick overview is provided here:

 .. list-table::